Skip to main content

 Alexis Janssen

 Alexis Janssen (he/him) is a MA student in Art History at Concordia University in Tiohtià:ke / Montreal.
-He holds a BA with First class Honours in Art History from McGill University and a DEC in Anthropology from Vanier College.
-Alexis’ research critically investigates the appropriation of art from African, Asian, and Australasian Indigenous peoples by settler Canadian artists.
-Using post- and anti-colonial approaches, Alexis situates Canadian art within global dynamics of colonialism.
-His main case study is the celebrated Quebecois artist Paul-Émile Borduas (1905-1960).
+He holds a BA with First class Honours in Art History from McGill University.
+Alexis’ research critically investigates white European, American, and Canadian artists’ appropriations of global Indigenous peoples’ art.
+Using post- and anti-colonial approaches, he situates Canadian art within global dynamics of colonialism, his main case study being the celebrated Quebecois modern artist Paul-Émile Borduas (1905-1960).
+Alexis is also interested in exhibition practices, having worked at institutions including the McGill Visual Arts Collection and the Musée d’art contemporain de Montréal.
+He was appointed to Concordia’s Public Art Advisory Committee in 2024 for a three-year term.
 Alexis’ research is generously supported by a Gail and Stephen A. Jarislowsky Institute for Studies in Canadian Art Research Fellowship and a Concordia Fine Arts Scholarship.

 Supervisor: Dr. John Potvin